Sudipta-Sen/Kafka/README.md

 - Offset

 ### Partitions and Scalability
-Kafka partitions help with scaling by allowing multiple consumers to read data in parallel.
+- Kafka partitions help with scaling by allowing multiple consumers to read data in parallel.
 However, only one consumer within a group can read from a single partition to prevent duplicates.
+- We can't divide data from a single partition in Kafka to store in different systems because each partition is an ordered, immutable sequence of records that's independent of other partitions.
+- The number of partitions for a Kafka topic should be decided based on two key factors: --
+    - **Storage Requirement:** Since the data in a single partition cannot be split across multiple systems, each partition's data must fit within the storage capacity of one system.
+    - **Parallel Processing Requirement:** Each partition can only be read by one consumer within a consumer group.
+So, if your application needs more parallel processing, you should increase the number of partitions in the topic to allow more consumers to process the data at the same time.

 ## Kafka Connect
 Kafka Connect simplifies integration between external systems and Kafka.
 It can be used to: